Study and Research

 Declaration of indulgences (remission from posthumous punishment for sins in this life) issued by Pope Paul V to the benefactors of the Church and Hospital for poor blind persons in Paris (1607)

-18th and 19th c. opticians' business receipts (e.g. from Dudley Adams, George Adams III, P & J Dollond, Benjamin Martin Jr, Henry Shuttleworth, Francis Watkins, Edmund Wells etc.)
+18th and 19th c. opticians' business receipts (e.g. from Dudley Adams, George Adams III, P & J Dollond, Benjamin Martin Jr, Henry Shuttleworth, Francis Watkins, Edmund Wells etc.).
+We hold the oldest known Dollond catalogue.

 Two letters of the optician William Kitchiner to Sir Joseph Banks